Student television in the United Kingdom: History

 Some student television stations in the United Kingdom pre-date the founding of national broadcasters like Channel 4 (1982) and Five (1997).
 Glasgow University Student Television was the first student television station to be founded in the United Kingdom, in 1964.
 It is the oldest student television station in Europe.
 Although technically, a station was founded in the United States that predates GUST, this station was staff run for students.
 This means that GUST is the oldest student-run student television station in the world.
 York Student Television followed in 1967, and was the first station to be started in England.
+STOIC started in London in October 1969 and began producing regular programmes on 17 February 1970.

 Prior to the advent of digital video technology, particularly editing software, a student television station was costly to run and the programmes were difficult to edit.
 As digital technology became more available and its cost reduced, it became possible for student societies to move to digital video production.